desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 ### Import

-Once the owner of `example.co.uk` informs the existing signing parties of the joining Child DNS Operator's nameserver hostnames, the existing parties can use an algorithm similar to the one given in (#bootstrapping) to query and validate the joining operator's DNSKEY set.
+With the Signaling Records in place, an algorithm similar to the one given in (#bootstrapping) can be used to query and validate the joining operator's DNSKEY set.
+The required steps can either be taken autonomously by each participating operator (query, validate, update local zone copy with imported information), or be subject to central coordination using "Multisigner Controller" tooling which interfaces with each operator.

 The new KSKs can then be added to the delegation's DS record set as described in [@!RFC8901], Section 8 (i.e. via an [@!RFC7344] rollover using CDS/CDNSKEY records), followed by the inclusion of the new ZSKs in the other operators' DNSKEY record sets.
-Similarly, the new operator can import the other operators' DNSKEYs into its local copy of the Child zone.
+Similarly, the new operator can import the other operators' DNSKEYs into its local copy of the Child zone (either autonomously, or via central coordination).

 [ Note that the DNSKEY record set in the Child zone contains keys from all operators, whereas the DNSKEY record set published under the Signaling Domain is restricted to keys actively used by the publishing operator. ]

-After all signing parties have detected convergence on the served DNSKEY record sets, they can finish the joining process by amending the Child's NS record set to include the new operator's authoritative nameservers, and use CSYNC ([@!RFC7477]) to update the NS record set at the Parent.
+After convergence on the served DNSKEY record sets has been achieved, the joining process is completed by amending the Child's NS record set to include the new operator's authoritative nameservers, followed by a corresponding update of the NS delegation records at the Parent (e.g. using CSYNC [@!RFC7477]).

 # Change History (to be removed before final publication)